sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Machine-Learning-Basic-Maths.md

 **Mean or Average or Population Mean** - Is defined as sum of all elements divided by count of the elements.
 {% raw %}$$\bar x = \frac{\sum X_i}{n}$${% endraw %}

+**Expected Value** - It is mean but while calculating mean consider there part in mean, it can be biased as well.
+Here you do not divide by count, but you do sum of numbers*their probability.
+In mean their probability is same as divide by count.
+E[ f(X) ] = S f(x)P(X = x)

 **Sample Mean** - Mean of the sample from whole population.
 It is represented by $$\\\bar x$$, while population mean is represented by $$\\\mu $$.
 It is used for symmetric data set.
 **Median** - Put all the number in ascending order and the element at half distance is Median.
 Used for skewed dataset, doesn't matter if few value are outlier.
 For ex:  Median or M or $$\\\widetilde x$$ of 1,3,4,5,6,7,100,200 would be 5.5.
 Either middle or mean of middles.